asarigun/nfc/README.md

 ![Graph Node-Feature Convolution for Representation Learning](https://github.com/asarigun/nfc-gcn/blob/main/images/figure.jpg)

-"Graph convolutional network (GCN) is an emerging neural network approach.
+Graph convolutional network (GCN) is an emerging neural network approach.
 It learns new representation of a node by aggregating feature vectors of all neighbors in the aggregation process without considering whether the neighbors or features are useful or not.
 Recent methods have improved solutions by sampling a fixed size set of neighbors, or assigning different weights to different neighbors in the aggregation process, but features within a feature vector are still treated equally in the aggregation process.
-In this paper, a new convolution operation is introduced on regular size feature maps constructed from features of a fixed node bandwidth via sampling to get the first-level node representation, which is then passed to a standard GCN to learn the second-level node representation."
+In this paper, a new convolution operation is introduced on regular size feature maps constructed from features of a fixed node bandwidth via sampling to get the first-level node representation, which is then passed to a standard GCN to learn the second-level node representation. [[1](https://arxiv.org/abs/1812.00086)]

 Li  Zhang , Heda Song, Haiping  Lu, 2018, https://arxiv.org/abs/1812.00086